RiverArchitect/RA_wiki/wiki/LifespanDesign.md

 -   `Map Maker` prepares project maps and *PDF* assemblies in the directory `RiverArchitect/02_Maps/CONDITION/`;<br/>
 	Before running `Map Maker`, ensure that the correct background image (`01_Conditions/CONDITION/back.tif`) is linked in the project template file `RiverArchitect/02_Maps/templates/river_template.aprx`.<br/>
-	 	The mapping extents can be modified using the [`mapping.inp` input file](Signposts#inpmap) and the [Mapping](Mapping) Wiki explains how the symbology, layouts and other extent settings may be modified.
+	 	The mapping extents can be modified using the [`mapping.inp` input file](Signposts#inpmap) and the [Mapping](Mapping) Wiki explains how the symbology, layouts, and other extent settings may be modified.

 Either "Run" option causes a run confirmation window popping up and clicking "OK" calls the analysis, which will run in the background Python window and it freezes the GUI windows.
 Running the `Raster Maker` may take 0.1 to 10 hours, depending on the input Raster size, feature set and habitat matching options.<br/>
 After the analysis, the GUI unfreezes and a new button invites to read the logfiles with run information, as well as error and warning messages that may have occurred during the analysis.<br/>